ros2/rosbag2/README.md

 For more options, run with `--help`.

+#### Publishing simulation time

+When fixed-frequency `/clock` publication is enabled with `--clock` or the `play.clock_publish_frequency` node parameter, `/clock` is published only while a playback session is active.
+If the Player node remains alive after playback finishes or is stopped, clock publication stops.
+Starting another playback session restarts it.
+Pausing playback does not end the session; fixed-frequency updates continue with the paused time.

 #### Playback action messages as action client

 If you want Rosbag2 to replay recorded action messages in the role of an action client, you need to specify the --send-actions-as-client parameter.